jdelano/from-data-to-ai/README.md

 ## Getting Started

 1. Clone or download this repository
-2. Follow the setup instructions in Chapter 1 of the textbook
-3. Each chapter's code is in its own folder with a README file
+2. Each chapter's code is in its own folder with a README file

 ## Requirements